Find flights

 Airline lounges

-Access to SWISS’s lounges is typically for those flying First and Business, as well as passengers with status on SWISS.
-Premium Economy and Economy travelers can pay to upgrade their ticket with lounge access, which is a great option when flying overseas or if you have a long layover.
+Access is typically for those flying First and Business or travelers with status.
+Premium Economy passengers can purchase lounge access at a reduced rate with a voucher, and Economy passengers can pay for lounge access, which is a great option if you have a long layover or just want to start your trip in style.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.